mstevetodd/EngineDriver_Home/docs/prerequisites/index.rst

   :scale: 50%

 Verify your Android device can connect to your network via WiFi and obtain an IP address.
-Make sure you are running one of the latest versions of `JMRI <https://jmri.org/>`_ (3.8 works, 4.20+ works much better) on your PC, connected to your layout.
+Make sure you are running one of the latest versions of `JMRI <https://jmri.org/>`_ (4.20 or greater) on your PC, connected to your layout.
 Start up JMRI and verify you can use JMRI's included 'Throttle' window to control a loco on your layout.

 Start the `WiThrottle <https://www.jmri.org/help/en/package/jmri/jmrit/withrottle/Protocol.shtml>`_ function of JMRI, located in DecoderPro under Tools, Throttles.